 Best Lunch Box of 2021

-The YETI Daytrip has excellent temperature control and leakproof storage.
-It won us over with its durable, easy to clean, waterproof material.
+The YETI Daytrip won us over with its durable, easy to clean waterproof material, excellent temperature control, and leakproof storage.
 It has a rigid frame that is easy to pack and was one of only three lunch bags with a waterproof liner.
-In testing, it held cool and hot temperatures better than most in our fleet, with only the PackIt Freezable topping the performance of the YETI.
-We also liked that it has a soft material that holds a rigid shape, making it easy for packing, cleaning, and protecting food from getting crushed in transport.
+In testing, it held cool and hot temperatures better than most in our fleet, with only the PackIt Freezable topping the YETI's performance.
+We found it easy to pack, and food was protected from getting crushed in transport.
 The lid has a magnetic closure and a sturdy, large zipper.
 This bag is made of durable materials and is robust enough to stand on its own when you carry it with one of the three handles on the outside.

 We tested all the limitations and packed it full of food to take on the go.
-We found that even though it's leakproof, it did leak at the zipper, which is its weak point.
-We also noted that the rigid design we liked (for easy packing, cleaning, and protecting food from getting crushed) also made the bag a little bulky compared to the softer designs that can squish down and slide into packs.
+We found that even though it's mostly leakproof, it did leak a bit at the zipper, which is its weak point.
+We also noted that the rigid design we liked (for easy packing, cleaning, and protecting food from getting crushed) also made the bag a little bulky compared to the softer designs that can squish down smaller depending on what's inside and slide into packs easier.
 The YETI Daytrip is an excellent option for people who want good temperature regulation and need a durable, protective cooler for their lunch.

 The PackIt Freezable is insulated with a re-freezable gel inside the walls of the bag; the bag is the ice pack!
 You can pop this in your freezer overnight and have a lunch box that will keep your food cold all day.
 It kept yogurt at a steady temperature — within two degrees of the refrigerated temperature — for the six-hour testing period.
 The fabric and construction of the bag are soft, and the profile is sleek.